ogoudey/lerobot/custom_brains/README.md

 ```

 ### Latest Update
 Convergence!
-SO-101 picks up the stuffed animal and puts it in bowl...
+SO-101 has picked up the stuffed animal and put it in the bowl...

+See `outputs/*_evaluation` for some notes based on the [questionnaire](https://olimn.com/questionnaire.html).